netdata/netdata/docs/tutorial/longer-metrics-storage.md

 `page cache size` sets the maximum amount of RAM (in MiB) the database engine will use for caching and indexing. `dbengine disk space` sets the maximum disk space (again, in MiB) the database engine will use for storing compressed metrics.

-If you'd like to change these options from their default, read more about the [database engine's memory footprint](https://docs.netdata.cloud/database/engine/#memory-requirements).
+If you'd like to change these options from their default, read more about the [database engine's memory footprint](../../database/engine/README.md#memory-requirements).

 With the database engine active, you can even back up your `/var/cache/netdata/dbengine/` folder, where the database engine stores all the datafiles and their corresponding journalfiles, to another system for safekeeping.

-In the future, it'll be the default method for storing long-term metrics, but we're still fleshing out more features, like

-Or, dive straight into the [database engine documentation](https://docs.netdata.cloud/database/engine/).
+## What's next?

+Now that you have either configured the round-robin database or the database engine to store more metrics, you'll probably want to see it in action!

+For more information about how to pan charts to view historical metrics, see our documentation on [using charts](../../web/README.md#using-charts).

+And if Netdata is now using more resources than you'd like, view our [performance guide](../Performance.md) for details on how to optimize your installation.